 Later Putin visited the Institute of Nuclear Physics of the Siberian Branch of RAN.
 At the end of the meeting, he asked scientists to write proposals and promised to evaluate them.
 Interestingly, how he, not a scientist, will do that.

 Putin also gave awards to the laureates of the Presidential Prize in the field of science and innovation for young scientists for 2017.
-The winners were the historian Nikita Bashnin (a specialist in the history and economy of Russian monasteries) from St. Petersburg Institute of History of RAN, the crystallographer Konstantin Kokh of the Sobolev Institute of Geology and Mineralogy of the RAN’s Siberian Branch, and Maxim Nikitin, head of the Laboratory of Nanobiotechnologies at Moscow Institute of Physics and Technology.
+The winners were the historian Nikita Bashnin (a specialist in the history and economy of Russian monasteries) from the St. Petersburg Institute of History of RAN, the crystallographer Konstantin Kokh of the Sobolev Institute of Geology and Mineralogy of RAN’s Siberian Branch, and Maxim Nikitin, head of the Laboratory of Nanobiotechnologies at the Moscow Institute of Physics and Technology.

 The number of Russian scientific publications is growing much faster than world scientific knowledge.
 Almost every Russian professor has a hundred publications, some have much more. […] The overwhelming majority of the current Russian scientific works contain nothing new.
-These are replications of the same own results, obtained long ago, when there was still time and energy to think […]
+These are replications of the same results, obtained long ago, when there was still time and energy to think […]

 There are several reasons [for this].

 The second reason […] is intellectual degeneration.
 The latter is a direct consequence of the long-term destruction of the national education.
 For a quarter of a century education in our country is not respected […] The whole country is taught somehow, from schools to postgraduate studies.
 In science, a new generation of insufficiently trained, dependent, not gifted, not too successful people has already come.
-Poverty, dependence on ignoramuses make science the last refuge of meager minds who have received a classical education; place of vegetation of those who are nowhere else handy.
+Poverty, dependence on ignoramuses, make science the last refuge of meager minds who have received a classical education; a place of vegetation of those who are nowhere else handy.
 The former guard of scientists, those who knew-dared-could, becomes old and goes away.

 The third reason is the total Russian immorality.
 Scientists, like all in our country, are accustomed to lie, they consider a lie to be the norm.
 It is necessary to publish as many articles as possible […] Let’s lie, rewrite what has already been published, take from the others, publish raw, ill-conceived-untested-unfinished texts, not interesting to anyone; it’s not a crime.
 But it is a crime against the truth and against yourself.